 Best Overall: Summer Infant 3D Lite Convenience Stroller

-Suitable for newborns and toddlers up to 50 pounds, the Summer Infant 3D Lite Convenience Stroller is one of the top-rated options for under $100 on Amazon.
+Suitable for newborns and toddlers up to 50 pounds, the Summer Infant 3D Lite Convenience Stroller is a popular option that's only under $100.
 It has an overall weight of 13 pounds and boasts an easy folding mechanism with an automatic lock and carry strap.
 When folded, the stroller fits into the back of a compact car (and although it can’t be carried onto the plane, it is relatively easy to check).

-Amazon reviewers love the large, comfortable seat, which includes a five-point safety harness and four different reclining positions.
+The large, comfortable seat is a plus, which includes a five-point safety harness and four different reclining positions.
 You’ll find it easy to navigate over a variety of terrains (thanks to the anti-shock front wheels), while the adjustable canopy features a flip-out sun visor.
 Use the included cup holder, generous storage basket and rear pouch to store all your parenting essentials.
 Opt for plain black, or bold color accents ranging from Caribbean blue to hibiscus pink.

 Best Portability: Besrey Airplane Stroller